humanplusplus/EarEEG_DemoApp/README.md

-# EarEEG — Demo App for Daily Focus Tracking
+# ReFocus - Mobile App Monitoring Demo

 ## Project description
 A lightweight **mobile demo application** that visualizes **focus level** in real time using simulated earEEG signals.
 The app is a prototype for future integration with real hardware.